ctnava/rxtechnotes/healthcare_coverage.md

 - Troubleshoot error messages or incomplete PA submissions

 > 📍 Portals may vary by PBM.
 Examples include CoverMyMeds, SureScripts, OptumRx, Express Scripts, CVS Caremark, and Medi-Cal Rx.

-### 🔁 The Billing Cycle

-The billing cycle is a real-time loop that occurs every time a prescription is submitted for insurance billing.
-It ensures the pharmacy receives reimbursement and the patient is charged correctly.

-1. **Prescription Entry**
-   - A valid prescription is entered into the pharmacy management system.
-   - Key data: prescriber NPI, patient demographics, drug NDC, quantity, days' supply, and DAW code.
-2. **Insurance Claim Submission**
-   - The system electronically submits the claim to the patient’s **primary insurer** via the PBM.
-   - Format: Uses **NCPDP Telecommunication Standard** (e.g., D.0).
-   - Includes BIN, PCN, Group ID, Member ID, relationship code, and coordination of benefits if needed.
-3. **Real-Time Adjudication**
-   - The PBM processes the claim in seconds.
-   - It checks:
-     - **Eligibility**
-     - **Drug coverage and formulary status**
-     - **Quantity limits**
-     - **Copay tiers**
-     - **Prior authorization requirements**
-     - **Coordination of benefits (COB)**
-4. **Response Returned to Pharmacy**
-   - If **accepted** or `paid`:
-     - The PBM returns the **approved reimbursement amount** for the pharmacy and the **patient’s copay**.
-   - If **rejected**:
-     - A `reject` code is returned (e.g., "70 = Product/Service Not Covered", "75 = Prior Authorization Required").
-     - The technician must **troubleshoot** or **refer to pharmacist**.
-       - `Other Coverage Primary` indicates that COB is incorrect and technicians must confirm plan billing order.
-       - `Pending PA` indicates that the plan requires prior authorization and technicians must notify pharmacist to initiate.
-       - `Plan Not Found` indicates possible data entry error (e.g. Insurance ID or BIN) and technicians must reverify the card or contact the PBM helpdesk.
-5. **Patient Pickup & Payment**
-   - If accepted, the patient pays their portion (copay, coinsurance, deductible).
-   - If issues persist, patient may be asked to contact insurer or provider.
-6. **Secondary/Tertiary Claims (if applicable)**
-   - If a secondary or tertiary insurance exists, the remaining balance is submitted to the next payer.
-   - Claim uses coordination of benefits fields (e.g., Amount Paid by Primary Plan).
-   - Adjudication repeats for the next plan.
-7. **Reconciliation & Rebilling**
-   - Pharmacies later receive remittance advice and reconcile claims against actual payments.
-   - Underpaid, reversed, or clawed-back claims may require **reversal and resubmission**.

-> 🛡️ Always verify that the correct insurance plan and COB are set up before submission.
-Even minor data errors can cause denials or underpayments.